 Paul Pause died in 1950.
-He was an important figure in the development of Montclair since the beginning.
+He was an essential figure in the development of Montclair since the beginning.

 New Office in 1954-56

 In 1954 a new office building was built at 2084 Mountain Blvd.
 Montclair Realty offices were on the ground floor.
 It was the only office building that had its own off-street parking.
-The offices featured gold walls with charcoal woodwork with built in desks and partitions.
-In 2019 a brand new building replaces the old and outdated Montclair Realty Office Building.
+The offices featured gold walls with charcoal woodwork with built-in desks and partitions.
+In 2019 a brand new building replaced the old and outdated Montclair Realty Office Building.